microdee/microdee.github.io/content/ware/ueplugins.md

 Industry-proof and versatile implementation of Azure Kinect into UE4.
 Main features are:

 * Support for any number of local or remote devices.
+  * And share their data in on 3D space.
 * Support for any number of tracked people.
 * Zero-config network discovery and sharing data of remote Kinect Azure devices.
   * Especially engineered with nDisplay clusters in mind, however BlueKinect doesn't use nDisplay event system.
 It uses its own UDP communication.